Kline–Fogleman airfoil

 The Kline–Fogleman airfoil or KF airfoil is a simple airfoil design with single or multiple steps along the length of the wing.
-It was originally devised in the 1960s for paper airplanes.
+The purpose of the step, it is claimed, is to allow some of the displaced air to fall into a pocket behind the step and become part of the airfoil shape as a trapped vortex or vortex attachment.
+This purportedly prevents separation and maintains airflow over the surface of the airfoil.

-In the 21st century the KF airfoil has found renewed interest among hobbyist builders of radio-controlled aircraft, due to its simplicity of construction.
-But it has not been adopted for full-size aircraft capable of carrying a pilot, passengers, or other substantial payloads.
+The KF airfoil was originally devised in the 1960s for paper airplanes.
+In the 21st century it has found renewed interest among hobbyist builders of radio-controlled aircraft, due to its simplicity of construction.
+It has not been adopted for full-size aircraft capable of carrying a pilot, passengers, or other substantial payloads.

 History

 The KF airfoil was designed by Richard Kline and Floyd Fogleman.

-In the early 1960s, Richard Kline wanted to make a paper airplane that could handle strong winds, climb high, level off by itself and then enter a long downwards glide.
+In the early 1960s, Richard Kline wanted to make a paper airplane that could handle strong winds, climb high, level off by itself, and then enter a long, downwards glide.
 After many experiments he was able to achieve this goal.
 He presented the paper airplane to Floyd Fogleman who saw it fly and resist stalling.
 The two men then filed for a patent on the stepped airfoil.

 Further development resulted in two patents and a family of airfoils known as the KF airfoil and KFm airfoils (for Kline–Fogleman modified).
-The two patents, US Patent # 3,706,430 and US Patent # 4,046,338, refer to the introduction of a step on either the bottom (KFm1) or the top (KFm2) of an airfoil, or on both the top and bottom (KFm4).
+The two patents, US Patents #3,706,430 and #4,046,338, refer to the introduction of a step on either the bottom (KFm1) or the top (KFm2) of an airfoil, or on both the top and bottom (KFm4).
 Variations include airfoils with two steps on the top (KFm3), or two steps on the top and one on the bottom (KFm7).

 The purpose of the step, it is claimed, is to allow some of the displaced air to fall into a pocket behind the step and become part of the airfoil shape as a trapped vortex or vortex attachment.
 This purportedly prevents separation and maintains airflow over the surface of the airfoil.